hannesdatta/course-dprep/slides/dprep.md

 ::: notes

-can use the break for installation problems
+* can use the break for installation problems
+* show on the website where they can find the information they need
+* how to download the files (right click)
+* manage expectations: DataCamp courses are simplistic (copy-paste etc.) and should not take too long, the data challenges are more challenging and will likely take more time, and are more representative of the level we expect in this course.

 :::